Legacy-Fabric/fabric/README.md

-Legacy Rewoven API is the library for essential hooks and interoperability mechanisms for Legacy Rewoven mods.
+Legacy Fabric API is the library for essential hooks and interoperability mechanisms for Legacy Fabric mods.
 Examples include: